jdersch/PERQemu/PERQemu/Readme-source.txt

     This is implemented by code under \Display.

-- Z80 Subsystem - 97% complete.
-Currently only a simulation of the real thing;
-  as this is completely transparent (the PERQ1 can't upload custom software to the Z80 so a simulation is sufficient) a full emulation of the Z80 hardware is very low on my list of priorities (but it would be nice to have for accuracy's sake, and to enable PERQ-2 emulation).
+- Z80 Subsystem - Mostly complete.
+Mostly.
+Currently only a simulation of the real thing; as this is completely transparent (the PERQ1 can't upload custom software to the Z80 so a simulation is sufficient) a full emulation of the Z80 hardware is very low on my list of priorities (but it would be nice to have for accuracy's sake, and to enable PERQ-2 emulation).

     This is implemented by a huge wad of code under \IO\Z80.
 This deserves its own section, really.
 Subdevices that are implemented are: